African Mango Extract Side Effects

 African Mango Side Effects

-Due to the effects of African mango delaying gastric emptying, any prescription medications should be taken with caution.
-None of these theories have been proven, but they are presented as possibilities.
+Due to the effects of African mango delaying gastric emptying, any prescription medications should be taken with consultation with your doctor.

-At this time, there is no research suggesting that it is safe to take the African mango supplement while pregnant or breast feeding.
-Until further research is done, it is not recommended.
+At this time, there is no research suggestion that it is safe to take the African mango supplement while pregnant or breast feeding.
+Until further research is done, it is not recommended at this time.
+Should that change in the future I will update my blog :O).

 There are two dosing recommendations: 150 mg of African mango extract be taken 30 minutes before dinner and lunch, or a maximum of 1,050 mg taken in a day.

 If taking the maximum dosage, you should take the extract 30 minutes before meals, three times a day, with a glass of water.
 The supplement can be found in liquid or capsule form.
-Bear in mind that a larger dose may not be suitable for everyone so it is recommended that you start with a smaller dose.
+Bear in mind that a larger dose may not be suitable for everyone so it is recommended that you start with a smaller dose (you will also reduce your chance of any side effects with a lower dose).

 How Does African Mango Work?